 Assurances are contractual agreements in which a state agency, local agency, or sub-recipients, including SFAs and Food Service Management Companies (FSMCs), legally agrees to administer FNS programs in accordance with all laws, regulations, instructions, policies, and guidance related to non-discrimination.
 An assurance must be included in all agreements between State agencies and local school food authorities.
 The on-line agreement submitted by an SFA to participate in school meals programs contains an assurance agreement.
-Any retail or vendor agreements entered into must include an assurance of non-discrimination.
-The USDA non-discrimination assurance statement for NSLP, SBP and the Special Milk Program is as follows:
+Any retail or vendor agreements entered into must include an assurance of nondiscrimination.

-"The program applicant hereby agrees that it will comply with Title VI of the Civil Rights Act of 1964 (42 U.S.C. § 2000d et seq.), Title IX of the
+"The organization hereby agrees that it will comply with:

+i.
+Title VI of the Civil Rights Act of 1964 (42 U.S.C.
+2000d et seq.);